Proverbs 3:1

 Hearing wisdom is not enough.
 It must be remembered and applied by changing your life to match it.
 Instruction only has value when it is retained and put into practice (Pr 3:2).

 To hear and forget is a terrible waste, and God will hold you responsible, if you squander the precious privilege of hearing wisdom (Pr 1:24-32; Luke 12:48).
-You must remember what you are taught; you cannot forget it (Pr 3:3,21; 4:4-6,13,21; 6:21; 7:1; 22:18).
+You must remember what you are taught; you must not forget it (Pr 3:3,21; 4:4-6,13,21; 6:21; 7:1; 22:18).

 Paul soberly warned about letting things you have heard slip away (Heb 2:1-4).
 You are dealing with the Creator God of heaven and the consequences of forgetting are severe.
+If He in great mercy reveals truth to you, He expects you to appreciate it and embrace it.

 Men remember what they count important.
 It is not a function of memory: it is a function of priorities.
 It is not difficult, as much as it requires diligence.
 What do you remember?
+You can and will remember what you consider to be valuable for profit or pleasure.

 James warned you to be a doer of God’s word, not just a hearer, deceiving yourself (Jas 1:21-25).
 The saving benefits of truth are for those who remember it and do it.
 Or you are like a man seeing his faults in the mirror of God’s word, who makes no corrections.
 But those who see the instruction, remember it, and continue to do it shall surely be blessed.